top of page

 Managing Director

-Nick Wymarra is a descendant of the Gudang Yadhaykenu and Meriam people from the Northern Peninsula Area in Cape York and Mer Island in the Eastern Torres Straits.
-Nick has over 30 years experience working in the Community Services sector and has held key roles in Aboriginal and Torres Strait Islander health - state government, community organisations and Aboriginal Medical Services.
-Nick brings with him leadership and management skills and has a depth of experience in organisational management.
-Nick's focus is to improve the health outcomes for people living in regional, rural and remote communities.
+Nick Wymarra is a descendant of the Gudang Yadhaykenu and Meriam people from the Northern Peninsula Area, Cape York and Murray Island in the Eastern Torres Straits.
+Nick has 30+ years experience in the Community Services sector.
+He has held key roles in community-based organisations, partnering with local, state government and the business sector.
+Nick has experience working in Family and Domestic Violence, Drug and Alcohol settings, Correctional and Aboriginal Medical services.
+He also has extensive network connections throughout the Far North Queensland region - Cape York and the Torres Strait Islands.
+Nick brings with him leadership and management skills.
+He also has a strong background in team management.
+Nick's focus is to encourage the betterment of individuals, families, community and organisations.

 Peak Social Logo.png

-Peak Social Work Pty Ltd is a 100% Indigenous-owned and operated business that provides employee assistance programs and therapeutic programs focusing on holistic health.
+Peak Social Work Pty Ltd is a 100% Indigenous-owned and operated business.
+Peak Social Work provides employee assistance programs and community-based support initiatives.

 pexels-diva-plavalaguna-6146704.jpg